Colorado Family Law For Marriage and Family Therapists

 Our Managing Partner, Jennifer Lewis, continues to work with the Colorado Association of Marriage and Family Therapists to pioneer the creation of new therapist resources to support coordinated care during the divorce process.

-We developed a course to train therapists on the basics of family law.
+We developed a course to train therapists on the basis of family law.
 The course title is “Colorado Divorce and Custody Law for Therapists (everything you need to know to support your client through the Colorado divorce process)”.
 The course covers issues, such as divorce procedure, and the emotions therapists can expect along the way.

 The second step is the creation of a consent form that allows clients to grant their therapist and attorney permission to coordinate without losing attorney/client or therapist/client privilege.
 This new therapist resource allows all parties to work better with each other toward the shared goal of helping the client.